 As with any injury or biomechanical dysfunction, maintaining one’s posture and alignment is very important.
 Your therapist will be strict in encouraging you to maintain proper posturing and alignment at all times.
 Maintaining good posture can significantly decrease the stress put through the spine and can also encourage your core muscles to work more efficiently.
 Any window of time that you have which is pain-free after your ablation can also be particularly useful in re-training your body to maintain proper alignment and develop functional movement patterns.
 By improving the endurance of the muscles that support your spine, you will be able to maintain your posture and alignment for longer periods of time, and lengthen the time frame between any flare-ups that may occur.
 In order to assist you with your posturing or to decrease any lingering pain your therapist may use tape on your back or neck in order to provide some feedback regarding the position of your spine as well as provide some external support.

 Generally the treatment we provide at Therapy Specialists Inc for your spine after radiofrequency ablation can assist greatly in managing your pain but it should be remembered that this procedure may not be a cure for your chronic pain; they are only a part of your overall pain management plan.
-You will need to continue working long-term with your doctor, Physical Therapist, and any other health care professional involved in your pain management.
+You will need to continue working long-term with your doctor, Physical or Occupational Therapist, and any other health care professional involved in your pain management.
 You will also need to continue faithfully doing your rehabilitation home program in order to best manage your pain.
-If your pain has not been positively affected by the ablation, increases, or returns despite the ablation and regular Physical Therapy treatment, your therapist may ask you to return to see your surgeon in order to discuss the possibility of another ablation or other pain management options.
+If your pain has not been positively affected by the ablation, increases, or returns despite the ablation and regular Physical or Occupational Therapy treatment, your therapist may ask you to return to see your surgeon in order to discuss the possibility of another ablation or other pain management options.

 What might go wrong?